 A good leash and harness in case of car trouble

 Spray bottle to avoid heat, on sunny days .

 I’ve learned from experience, to never depend on AC.

 Keep in mind dogs don’t sweat.
 Take breaks and always provide shade and water.

-In all the areas you travel, watch for stickers n prickles and any other things that might stick in the pads of their paws on the much needed potty break.
+Watch for stickers n prickles and any other things that might stick in the pads of their paws on the much needed potty breaks, or areas of travel.